Sergio Verdú: Sexual harassment allegations and dismissal from tenured position

-misconduct policy.
-Previously, Yeohee Im, a graduate student at Princeton, reported Verdu for sexual harassment.
+A Title IX investigation by Princeton, made public in November 2017 by the Huffington Post, concluded that Verdú had violated Princeton's sexual-misconduct policy.
+Yeohee Im, a graduate student at Princeton, had reported Verdu for sexual harassment in April 2017.
+According to the student, Verdú was initially required only to attend an 8-hour training session as a consequence of the university's finding, and he was allowed to continue teaching.
+The university said the training session had not been the only penalty, but declined to clarify what other penalties had been imposed.
+The student had changed advisers and changed her research topic after the alleged incidents.

 According to the Princeton Dean of Faculty, there were allegations that Verdú had also harassed others, but only the one student was willing to make a formal complaint.
 Verdú denied the findings of the investigation, stating: "The university advised me not to reply but I categorically deny that there were any advances or any sexual harassment."
+Verdú was then placed on administrative leave at the beginning of the Spring 2018 semester and further sexual misconduct allegations against him were published in February 2018.

 He was subsequently dismissed from Princeton University as of September 22, 2018, following further consideration by the university, which said that "an investigation established that Dr. Verdu violated the university's policy prohibiting consensual relations with students, and its policy requiring honesty and cooperation in university matters".

-Verdu appealed the decision in the District Court.
+Verdu filed a lawsuit against the university's action in a U.S. District Court.
 According to the materials of the United States Court of Appeals for the Third Circuit: "Verdu states three theories under which Princeton discriminated against him: erroneous outcome, selective enforcement, and retaliation."
 The District Court dismissed Verdu's complaint.